Colby-hin/colby-hin.github.io/README.md

 <a href="https://www.linkedin.com/in/colby-hinchy/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Motivated Entry-Level Cybersecurity student with 9 months of experience in IT support.
+Motivated Entry-Level Cybersecurity Professional with 9 months of experience in IT support.
 I am looking to contribute to the success of an organization while continuing to develop my technical skill sets as I progress my education.

 ## Objective